-On the other hand, Crescent Bellevue Joint Venture, LLC and 6 other companies which were equity-method affiliates in the previous consolidated fiscal year, are excluded from the scope of equity method application, due to the sale of shares or the completion of liquidation.
+On the other hand, Lost River, LLC and 16 other companies, which were equity-method affiliates in the previous consolidated fiscal year, are excluded from the scope of equity method application, due to the sale of shares or the completion of liquidation.

-Additionally, CC Independence Park, L.P. and 7 other companies, which were consolidated subsidiaries in the previous consolidated fiscal year, are excluded from the scope of consolidation and have been included as equity-method affiliates due to the reduction in shares.
+Additionally, DDDRB Investments, LLC, which was equity-method affiliates in the previous consolidated fiscal year, is excluded from the scope of equity-method affiliates and has been included in the scope of consolidation due to the increase in shares.

-(2) For equity-method affiliates that have a fiscal year end that differs from the Company's fiscal year end, financial statements for these different fiscal years are used.
+(2)For equity-method affiliates that have a fiscal year end that differs from the Company's fiscal year end, financial statements for these different fiscal years are used.